 Quality measures include assessments that reveal the nursing home's grade of care.
 For long-term care residents, low rates of hospitalizations and emergency room visits suggest superior care.

 U.S. News & World Report also assesses nursing homes near you, providing ratings for short-term and long-term care.

 Medicare.gov recommends that those looking into nursing homes visit tour facilities with a trusted loved one before making a decision.

 Consider the facility’s state, such as whether it is well-lit and accessible.
 Evaluate the helpfulness of the staff.
-Ask questions.
-Write down any additional questions after the visit and follow up.
+Do not hesitate to ask questions, and write down any additional questions after the visit and follow up.

 To learn more about choosing a nursing home, review Medicare.gov’s guide.